 “The blisters can be painful, so when you have them in your mouth, as kids do, it can hurt to swallow,” she adds.

-Doctors generally do not treat hand, foot and mouth disease, says Dr. Vyas.
-Instead, they recommend supportive care, such as using acetaminophen (Tylenol®) and ibuprofen (Advil®) for fever and pain.
+Doctors generally don’t treat hand, foot and mouth disease.
+Instead, they recommend supportive care, like using acetaminophen (Tylenol®) and ibuprofen (Advil®) for fever and pain.

-But hand, foot and mouth disease is also risky for healthy pregnant women because it increases the risk of stillbirth.
-Also, late in pregnancy, the baby can become infected in the womb even if the mother is not.
+But hand, foot and mouth disease is also risky for healthy people who are pregnant because it increases the risk of stillbirth.
+Also, late in pregnancy, a baby can become infected in the uterus even if the mother isn’t.

-All that being said, the likelihood of complications from hand, foot and mouth disease is low, she stresses.
+Those situations aside, Dr. Vyas stresses that the likelihood of complications from hand, foot and mouth disease in healthy adults remains low.